OrderN/CONQUEST-release/docs/CONQUEST-manual/basissets.rst

 is required (as the MSSF will determine the Hamiltonian and hence the output charge density).
 At present, this is performed as a complete SCF cycle for each set of MSSF coefficients (though this is likely to be updated soon for improved efficiency).
-This is selected by setting the parameter ``Multisite.LFD.Minimise T``.
+This is selected by default (but can be turned off by setting the parameter ``Multisite.LFD.NonSCF T``).

 This iterative process is not variational, but is terminated when the absolute energy change between iterations is less than